 In a small team we came up with the idea, that we were ‘new seeds’ ready to leave university and grow and mature in the outside world.
 We designed and managed all the marketing material for my graduating class exhibition, that included: posters, flyers, invitations and contact cards.
 We sent the invitation packs out 3 weeks prior to the opening and in 3 weeks time, the little seeds had sprouted and indicated that it’s time to go to the opening.
 The little cotton pads with sprouted seeds were also a fantastic decoration idea.

-Turned out I was the winner of a competition to create the corporate design for “The 8th European Conference on Creativity and Innovation 2003″.
+Turned out I was the winner of a competition to create the corporate design for “The 8th European Conference on Creativity and Innovation 2003”.
 I came up with a neat brochure idea, poster, a foldable giveaway game, CD slick, conference folder and a goodie bag.
 The brochure, poster and giveaway game were all based on the idea of a ‘cut out square’.
-It was very unusual back in 2003 to see a poster and brochure with actual cut out elements.

 As a 3-strong design team we developed the conceptual design and production of an annual report for the brand Volkswagen during our studies – 2 books called ‘the elements’, divided into ‘earth’, containing the financial information and ‘air’, containing the marketing imagery.
 Both books were protected by a foldable hardcover showing an overview of 2003 models and the company structure.
 The ‘earth’ part was dominated by earthy brown tones leaving an overall grounding and solid feel, whereas the ‘air’ part left the reader with an overall blue, light and future-oriented outlook.